ChristopherL891123/Research--Code-Development-for-Flow-Simulation/README.md

 # Research--Code-Development-for-Flow-Simulation
 Research material provided by Dr. Arati Pati and Dr. Kehinde Ladipo.
-DECOMP and FORWARD_SUB functions defined in LU.py developed with the help of Dr. John Starner.
-Special thanks to Dr. Arati Nanda Pati, Dr. John Starner, and my family for all thier help and support.
+Special thanks to Dr. Arati Nanda Pati, Dr. John Starner, Dr. Charles Thangaraj, and my family for all thier help and support.

 Spring 2022